Misinformation and myths about ATS-friendly resumes. They are everywhere.

 If applicant tracking standards confuse you, you aren’t alone.
 They confuse even many professional resume writers.

 But, confusing or not, every job seeker must be concerned with the ATS friendliness of their resume.
 With nearly 100% of third-party recruiters using ATS technology, 99% of large companies using ATS, and many small companies jumping on board to take advantage of ATS efficiencies, it is a near certainty that your resume will eventually land in an ATS.
+This post with research-backed resume writing tips explains in more detail.

 But resume writers busy doing what they do best—writing compelling, keyword-rich resume content—struggle to keep up with continual advances.
 DIY job seekers struggle even more.